 - In a small saucepan combine, a can of whole cranberry sauce, 1 spring fresh rosemary, 2 tablespoons butter, and 1/4 cup chicken stock

 - Heat until bubbly.
 Reduce heat and keep warm

 - Heat grill to 350

-- In a medium mixing bowl combine, 2 1/2 cups chopped day old bread, cooked onion and celery, parsley, pumpkin seeds, and 1/2 cup chicken stock.
+- In a medium mixing bowl combine, 2 1/2 cups chopped day-old bread, cooked onion and celery, parsley, pumpkin seeds, and 1/2 cup chicken stock.
 Stir to combine.
-If stuffing is dry, add 2 more tablespoons chicken stock
+If stuffing is dry, add 2 more tablespoons of chicken stock

 - Melt 2 tablespoons butter in the same small saucepan and pour over mixed stuffing.
 Season with 1 teaspoon salt and 1 teaspoon pepper.
 Mix to combine